(Disclosure: Some of the links below may be affiliate links)

 Here is an example based on my chat with Selma Finance:

 This not how I would have invested myself.
-I do not like corporate bonds because they have too much correlation to stocks themselves.
-So they do not serve the purpose of reducing the volatility as bonds could do.
-Given the current state of bonds in Europe, I believe that bonds should be bypassed altogether.
-I would also have gotten more Swiss stocks to have an edge against the currency risk in the other categories.
+I do not like corporate bonds because they have too much correlation with stocks.
+So they do not serve the purpose of reducing the volatility as treasury bonds could do.
+Given the current state of bonds in Europe, bonds should be bypassed altogether.
+I would also have gotten more Swiss stocks to hedge against the currency risk in the other categories.
 The rest makes sense for me.

 The high number of cash is because Selma uses Dollar Cost Averaging (DCA).
 They do this to reduce the risks of investing at the worst time.
 So they will initially keep some cash and invest it over time.
 It would be cool if they showed the target portfolio and the current portfolio.